malynnej/Rakuten_MLOps_Project/README.md

 Setup Local Repository
 ------------

+> `git clone https://github.com/malynnej/Rakuten_MLOps_Project.git ` <- clones remote repository

 Once you have downloaded and connected the github repo, open the folder in your command tool and follow those instructions :

-ATTENTION: Please make sure to be at the project root before executing commands (MLOps_classification_e-commerce)!
+ATTENTION: Please make sure to be at the project root before executing commands (cd to MLOps_classification_e-commerce)!

 Set up of virtual environment
-> `curl -LsSf https://astral.sh/uv/install.sh | sh`    <- It will install uv, if needed, check with 'export PATH="$HOME/.local/bin:$PATH" ' that uv is correctly located, optionally check with 'uv --version' that the uv is installed correctly
+> `curl -LsSf https://astral.sh/uv/install.sh | sh`    <- It will install uv on MAC, if needed, check with 'export PATH="$HOME/.local/bin:$PATH" ' that uv is correctly located, optionally check with 'uv --version' that the uv is installed correctly

+> `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex" ` <- install uv on Windows/Powershell, optionally check with 'uv --version' that the uv is installed correctly

+> `uv sync --python 3.11`   <- sync environment, installs python and packages, creates .venv in directory

-> `uv venv .venv`       <- It will create the virtual environment
+> `source .venv/bin/activate`            <- activate virtual environment on Mac

-> `source .venv/bin/activate`            <- activate virtual environment
+> `.venv\Scripts\activate`            <- activate virtual environment on Windows

 > `uv init`      <- initialize project